Tran1595/Looker-Studio-Sales-Performance-Dashboard/README.md

 ## Overview

 Welcome to the Sales Data Visualization with Looker Studio repository!
-In this project, we harness the power of Looker Studio to transform raw sales data into interactive, insightful visualizations.
+In this project, I harness the power of Looker Studio to transform raw sales data into interactive, insightful visualizations.
 The goal is to demonstrate how Looker Studio can be used to uncover valuable business insights and provide brief, actionable recommendations based on data analysis.

 ## Introducing Looker Studio